lxvm/AutoBZ.jl/demos/README.md

 $ julia setup.jl
 ```

-Note: this code was tested on the Julia LTS release v1.6.7 on generic Linux x86
-so should also work with newer versions of Julia.

 ## Running scripts

 To run the scripts in this repository on the Strontium Vanadate example, execute